danescalador/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### How to run

-This script need to be run inside the UCI HAR Dataset folder in order to get all the files properly.
+This script must be run where the UCI HAR Dataset folder is in order to get all the files properly.

 It can be run in RStudio opening the script and pressing the source button.